 • Pulmonary infections

-The most common side effects of heroin use are often temporary.
-This does not mean there is not a remaining health risk.
-The most common short-term effects of heroin use include:
+The most common side effects of heroin are temporary.
+This doesn’t mean there’s no long term health risk.
+The most common short term effects of heroin use include:

 • Unnatural relaxation